Kunzeu/Qaliz/README.md

-# Discord Bot - Moodle
+# Discord Bot - Qaliz

 This is a Discord bot developed with `discord.py`, designed for *Guild Wars 2* players and server administrators.
 It integrates the *Guild Wars 2* (v2) API to provide real-time pricing, moderation tools and a custom command system.